isomerpages/moe-peicaisec/_academic/Science.md

 </tr>
 </tbody>
 </table>
-<p>(LSS NT: Balloon powered car activity to demonstrate forces, conservation of energy and measurement of physical quantities)</p>
+<p><p align="justify">(LSS NT: Balloon powered car activity to demonstrate forces, conservation of energy and measurement of physical quantities)</p>
 <p><u>Enrichment Programme</u></p>
-<p>Over the 4 to 5 years of Science education in Peicai, relevant science enrichment programmes are also planned for all Peicai students according to the level appropriate focus shown below:</p>
+<p><p align="justify">Over the 4 to 5 years of Science education in Peicai, relevant science enrichment programmes are also planned for all Peicai students according to the level appropriate focus shown below:</p>
 <table width="802">
 <tbody>
 <tr>